rescbr/chameleon/Chazi/doc-azi/README.txt

   Any other stuff can/should be reported to me directly, at the forum (*) by pm.
   I might miss a topic so, if you create one, pm me anyway.

-  The layout of the branch can change, but at least 2 folders will alway be present (at least for now):
+  The layout of the branch can change, but at least 2 folders will always be present (at least for now):
-  CleanCut (CC) and Chazileon (Ch), (soon to be just Chazi, to avoid confusion):
+  CleanCut (CC) and Chazi (Ch):

     - Ch is the main stuff; it's my work folder, test bed and personal booter.
 Comparing it to the trunk will probably be a "pain in" for anyone in the future.
 That's were CC comes in.